PyFilesystem/pyfilesystem/docs/implementersguide.rst

 	* :meth:`~fs.base.FS.move` move a file
 	* :meth:`~fs.base.FS.movedir` move a directory

-For network based filesystems (i.e. where the physical data is pulled from a network), there are a few methods which can reduce the number of round trips to the server, if an efficient implementation is provided:
+For network based filesystems (i.e. where the physical data is pulled over a network), there are a few methods which can reduce the number of round trips to the server, if an efficient implementation is provided: